Anthony Pym: Biography

 Pym attended Wesley College (Perth, Australia) and the University of Western Australia, completing his BA (Hons) at Murdoch University in 1981.
-He held a French government grant for doctoral studies at the École des Hautes Études en Sciences Sociales, where he completed his PhD in Sociology in 1985.
+He held a French government grant for doctoral studies at the École des Hautes Études en Sciences Sociales, where he completed his PhD in sociology in 1985.
 In 1983–84 he was a Frank Knox Fellow in the Department of Comparative Literature at Harvard University.
 In 1992–94 he held a post-doctoral grant from the Alexander von Humboldt Foundation for research on translation history at the University of Göttingen, Germany.
 In 1994 he gave seminars on the ethics of translation at the Collège International de Philosophie, Paris.

-After years as a professional translator, journal editor and organiser of cultural events in France and Spain, he taught in the translation departments of the Autonomous University of Barcelona and the University of Las Palmas de Gran Canaria.
+After years as a professional translator, journal editor and organizer of cultural events in France and Spain, he taught in the translation departments of the Autonomous University of Barcelona and the University of Las Palmas de Gran Canaria.
 In 1994 he joined the Rovira i Virgili University in Tarragona, Spain, where he set up the Intercultural Studies Group in 2000, postgraduate programs in translation in 2000, and a doctoral program in 2003.
 He has been a Visiting Researcher at the Monterey Institute of International Studies since 2006.
 His permanent residence is in the village of Calaceite, Spain.

 Pym is Distinguished Professor of Translation and Intercultural Studies and coordinator of the Intercultural Studies Group at the Rovira i Virgili University in Tarragona, Spain where he also ran a doctoral program.
 In addition, Pym is Professor Extraordinary at Stellenbosch University and an international advisory board member for the Translation and Inter-Cultural Research Cluster at the University of Western Australia.

-Pym was a Visiting Professor at the Middlebury Institute of International Studies at Monterey from 2008 to 2016, where he conducted research and lectures.
+Pym was a visiting professor at the Middlebury Institute of International Studies at Monterey from 2008 to 2016, where he conducted research and lectures.
 From 2010 to 2015, he was a fellow of the Catalan Institution for Research and Advanced Studies.
 He was also President of the European Society for Translation Studies from 2010 to 2016 and Walter Benjamin Visiting Professor at the University of Vienna in 2015.
 In 2017, he joined the University of Melbourne's School of Languages and Linguistics.